de-hwang/cse15l-lab-reports/lab-report-1.md

 When you are finished using the remote computer, you may either use **Ctrl + d** or type `exit` to log out.

-**Thank you for reading my tutorial on ssh-ing for the CSE 15L course offered at UCSD!
+**Thanks for reading my tutorial on ssh-ing for the CSE 15L course offered at UCSD!
 I hope the instructions I provided were clear enough for anyone to follow along without issue.
 Good luck to anyone taking this course and have fun!**